Submissions

 • During the submission the email contact and the ORCID iD of ALL authors should necessarily be indicated into the appropriate field.

 • Manuscript Cover Letter: A cover letter is mandatory to accompany all manuscripts submitted to Phytopathologia Mediterranea.
 This should give justification for the submission, provide highlights of the paper, and include a general impact statement.
-The authors should also submit, as part of the cover letter, names, affiliations and email addresses of at least three Nominated Referees.
+The authors should also state that they are aware that a contribution to publication costs will be necessary (see below).
+They can submit, as part of the cover letter, names, affiliations and email addresses of at least three Nominated Referees.
 These should not be close colleagues, but should have expertise that is relevant to the subject matter presented in the manuscript.
 This may include familiarity with the pathogen types and host plants studied, and/or the methods used in the described research.
 The names of undesired referees (for example due to potential conflicts of interest) can also be stated.
 The journal Editors retain the right to accept or reject Nominated Referees.

-• Authors are aware that a paper charge will be levied for publication of their paper (see ABOUT THE JOURNAL, CONTRIBUTION TO PUBLICATION), when the manuscript is accepted (charge reduced for MPU members).
-Papers will be published in the first issue available only after proof of the paper charge payment is received.
+• Authors are aware that a contribution to publication costs will be requested (see ABOUT THE JOURNAL, CONTRIBUTION TO PUBLICATION, https://oajournals.fupress.net/index.php/pm/about ), when the manuscript is accepted (non MPU members can register as member, see details as above).
+Papers will be published in the first issue available only after proof of the publication costs payment is received.
 For information contact the Editorial Office (email: phymed@unifi.it).

 • Only papers written in English are accepted.
 It is very strongly recommended that non-English speaking authors have their papers revised before submission by someone with full professional proficiency in English.